InnerSourceCommons/InnerSourcePatterns/meta/innersource-spelling.md

 Some people have had a hard time with the camel-case term **InnerSource** because they’re not sure how to use it in a sentence grammatically.

-We recommend not to turn the term into a verb, but rather using it as a noun our adjective.
+We recommend not to turn the term into a verb, but rather using it as a noun or adjective.

 Recommended use: